 10. Dallas/Fort Worth/Arlington, Texas

 As made clear from the above rankings, Florida dominates this list.
 While Florida tops the list in terms of highest fatalities and highest fatalities per capita, Florida bike laws continue to push for increased safety in the state, which is great news.
-The infographic here shows a great depiction of the state of cycling throughout the nation.
-While these numbers are important to look at, it is also of note to take them with a grain of salt.
-Unfortunately, these statistics have proven to be a bit shaky.

-Ken McLeod is a legal specialist working with the League of America Bicyclists.
+Ken McLeod is a legal specialist working with the League of American Bicyclists.
 Ken shed some light on the issue, stating, “Many states do not aggregate citation statistics in a manner that makes it easy to understand how laws protecting cyclists, such as three-foot laws, are being enforced”.
-These issues are important to recognize, as far too many motorists are completely unaware of the law as it related to cyclists.
-Education is the biggest source of hope for cycling safety in Florida.
-The more that drivers understand regarding bike laws, the safer the roadways in Florida will be.

 Source: Fix.com